cyme/sync-utils/README.md

 `Timer.prototype.signal()` cancels a timer.
 The Promise rejects.

+`Timer.defer()` is a static method returning a Promise that resolves on the next tick of the event loop.

 ### Promise extensions

 The following static methods have been added to Promise for convenience.